SpaceKrakens/Ranked-Vote/README.md

 Additional options that can be set via enviroment variables:
 ```
-PORT - the port node listens on
+PORT        -  the port node listens on (defaults to 3000)
 NODE_ENV    -  the enviroment node runs on (development, production and test)
+               and defaults to development
 ```